featherless/jeffverkoeyen.com/Sources/Site/Posts/2024/08/2024-08-16-SwiftUI-Menu-subtitle-shenanigans.md

 ![A menu with two disabled buttons, a text button and a button with an icon of a carrot](/gfx/SwiftUI/Menu/text-and-icon.png)

-Weird.
-In isolation, this kind of makes sense; the `Text` and `Image` are both treated as separate elements.
+This makes sense: the `Text` and `Image` are both treated as separate elements.

-But we just saw that the same lines of code in a `Button` resulted in the items being treated as a single menu item.
-This isn't *too* unusual, but it's important to note that `Menu` use of `@ViewBuilder` here is creating some ambiguity in how the API is meant to be used.

 ---